tschecurity/RAGsforCyber/README.md

 # RAGsforCyber
-Collection of projects using AI to improve workflows for cyber practictioners.
+Collection of projects using AI to improve workflows for cyber practitioners.

 First project uses LLM and LangChain to synthesize data in a CSV file.
 Objective reduce analysts' time spent gathering and analyzing large volumes of data to focus on critical threats.